Free online python code formatter - Format and beautify code

 • Easy to Learn: Its simple syntax makes Python a favorite among beginners and educators.

-• Cross-Platform: Python runs on all major operating systems without modification.
+• Cross-Platform: Runs on all major operating systems without modification.

-• Massive Ecosystem: Libraries for everything from web development (Django, Flask) to AI (TensorFlow, PyTorch).
+• Massive Ecosystem: Libraries for everything from web development to AI.

 • Readable Syntax: Code reads like plain English, reducing cognitive load.

-• Versatile: Used for automation, web apps, machine learning, scripting, APIs, and more.
+• Versatile: Used for automation, web apps, ML, scripting, APIs, and more.

-• Strong Community: A vibrant global community constantly contributes tools, tutorials, and support.
+• Strong Community: A vibrant global community contributing tools and support.

 5. Disadvantages of Python

-• Slower Execution: Being interpreted, Python is slower than compiled languages like C or Rust.
+• Slower Execution: Being interpreted, it's slower than compiled languages like C or Rust.

-• Memory Usage: Python uses more memory, which can be a problem in constrained environments.
+• Memory Usage: Uses more memory, which can be an issue in constrained environments.

-• Mobile Development: Limited adoption in mobile app development compared to Java/Kotlin or Swift.
+• Mobile Development: Limited adoption compared to Java/Kotlin or Swift.

-• Global Interpreter Lock (GIL): Limits true multi-threading in CPython, affecting performance in parallel tasks.
+• Global Interpreter Lock (GIL): Limits true multi-threading in CPython.

 • Runtime Errors: Being dynamically typed, bugs can slip through until runtime.